alozano-77/AWS-SAA-C02-Course/README.md

 they are bots and block them, this could cause alarms.

 Checks occur every 30 seconds by default.
-This can be increased to 10 seconds for additional costs.
+This can be increased to 10 seconds at an additional cost.
 These checks are per health checker.
-Since there are many you will automatically get one every few seconds.
+Since there are many (tipically 15) you will automatically get one every few seconds.
 The 10 second option will complete multiple checks per second.

-There could be one of three checks
+There could be one of three checks:

-- TCP checks: R53 tries to establish TCP with end point within 10 (fast) or 30 seconds (standard).
+- TCP checks: R53 tries to establish a TCP connection with the endpoint and it needs to be successful within 10 seconds.
 - HTTP/HTTPS: Same as TCP but within 4 seconds.
-The end point must respond with a 200 or 300 status code within 3 seconds of checking.
+In addition, the endpoint must respond with a status code in the 200 or 300 range within 2 seconds after connecting.
-- HTTP/HTTPS String matching: Same as above, the body must have a string within the first 5120 bytes.
-This is chosen by the user.
+- HTTP/HTTPS with String Matching: Same as above.
+In addition, the response body must have the string specified within the first
+5120 bytes.

-It will be deemed healthy or unhealthy.
+An endpoint will be deemed healthy or unhealthy based on these healthchecks.

-There are three types of checks.
+If 18% or more of health checkers report as healthy, the health check is healthy.
+In most cases an unhealthy record is not returned in queries.

+Checks themselves can be one of three types:

 - Endpoint checks
-- CloudWatch alarms
+- CloudWatch alarms checks
-- Checks of checks (calculated)
+- Checks of checks (calculated checks)

 ### 1.9.3.
 Route 53 Routing Policies Examples